 Guinean President Alpha Conde aims to correct this corruption by making his people more involved in the mining sector.
-The first democratically elected president notes that the corruption Guinea faces is structurally woven into the way business is handled.
+The first democratically elected president notes that the corruption of Guinea faces is structurally woven into the way business is handled.

-“Contracts aren’t signed on the basis of capability to deliver but on the size of the bribe that goes with it.
+“Contracts aren’t signed on the basis of the capability to deliver but on the size of the bribe that goes with it.
 Corruption is the essence of the contract,” Conde said.

 Conde and Guinea have requested that the G8 intervene in monitoring the financial transactions of the shell companies in the country.
 A grand jury in the United States has recently been listening to testimony regarding the corruption in Guinea.